Cyber Security for Digital Infrastructures and Technologies (Glasgow Cyber Defence Group )

 The Glasgow Cyber Defence Group (GCDG) is an international leader in the cyber security of digital infrastructures and technologies, working closely with a broad range of academic, industrial and government partners.
 Our research spans across multiple domains and is focused on developing practical methods to address pragmatic security and privacy challenges in networked systems, hardware, software and human factors.

 GCDG has a long tradition on cyber security in Cyber-physical Systems (CPS) primarily on Industrial Control Systems (ICS) serving a number of safety-critical national infrastructure sectors (e.g., energy, automation, manufacturing) and hosts the unique Cyber Safety Lab (CSL).
 We have also strong contributions in programmable network security for large-scale networked systems, security-by-design in hardware systems (e.g., FPGAs) and IoT devices, usable and human-centred security, privacy engineering and software verification.

-Glasgow CyberSafety Lab
+Glasgow Cyber Safety Lab

 Track record - staff

-- Pezaros - expertise in networked systems resilience through always-on monitoring and adaptive resource provisioning, and anomaly and intrusion detection for visualised, software-defined, and resource-constrained (IoT) networked infrastructures.
+- Prof. Dimitrios Pezaros - founding director of netlab and interim director of Glasgow's Cyber Defence Laboratory.
+His research focuses on networked systems resilience through always-on monitoring and adaptive resource provisioning, anomaly and intrusion detection for virtualised, software-defined, and resource-constrained (IoT) networked infrastructures.